-Like Jim, most children are not detained.
+Most children are not detained.
 After their release, a court worker continues the investigation.
 The juvenile court needs to know enough about the juvenile's background and current status (that is, whether the juvenile has a previous court record or record of being in trouble) to determine what is best for the child and society as a whole.
 There are several possible courses of action.

 Release.
 If the intake officer finds that the evidence against the youth is not sufficient, the youth will be released from the court's jurisdiction.

 Informal adjustment.
 The intake officer may decide to proceed with an informal adjustment.
 Informal adjustment is unique to the juvenile justice system.
 When the court proceeds with an informal adjustment, it does not hold a formal hearing but retains jurisdiction over the youth for three months.
 (The judge can extend this period for another three months.)

 For there to be an informal adjustment, the youth must have admitted wrongdoing.
 Also, the youth and his parents must agree to the process.
 Generally, informal adjustments are used with first offenders of minor delinquent acts.

 The purpose of informal adjustment is to improve the youth's behavior.
 To help ensure improved behavior, delinquent or unruly youths may be required to attend school on a regular basis.
 Counseling or special programs may be required.
 Furthermore, a juvenile may have to make restitution (that is, pay for any damages caused by their behavior), or he or she may be expected to do community service.